 - Nothing is more rewarding than working for yourself

 - The growth of this business is a direct result of having really supportive friends

 and a phenomenal husband

 Meet Kendra, our Supervisor of Sanity.

 Kendra refers to herself as a nerd, but she is super creative and crafty and we love having her as part of the team!
 Part social media marketing jazz and part designer, she wears several hats.
+She loves working one-on-one with clients, creating new designs and runs our digital store on Etsy.
 Plus, she’s the mother of our favorite mini-redhead, Kayleigh (who just loves leaving little hand prints all around the studio).